mpstewart1/cs207_matthew_stewart/coursework.md

 ## Grading Scale

-Homework, lecture exercises and the final project will be graded on a 10 point scale:
+Homework and lecture exercises will be graded on a 10 point scale:

 * 10 = Solid / no mistakes (or really minor ones)
 * 8 = Good / some mistakes